 In addition, to have a very high rated MBA program, IESE offers also intensive Spanish courses and even allows students to graduate with a bilingual MBA certificate.

-Finally, visiting the campus and talking to the students was the most interesting part in my audit of the School.
+Finally, visiting the campus and talking to the students was the most interesting part of my audit of the School.
 I felt immediately that I would fit inside IESE’s culture.
 It’s very international, the classes were great.

 The admissions office even introduced me to other Belgian students at IESE and we were able to share a lot of experiences and they explained the reasons why IESE was the school of their choice.
 Admissions really did a great job to introduce me to the school and made me feel wanted.
 I immediately loved the crowd that I saw and interacted with.

 I am sure I am forgetting other reasons why I selected IESE and why it picked me.
 Bottom line is, I had factors to help me decide and by sticking to them I ended finding the best school for me!
-Good luck!